Biziol/Inputer/Readme.md

 Once you have made the changes, compile the class

-go to the build folder and run this command: {jar cvf ../InputerLibrary.jar com/yourcompany/inputer/Inputer.class}, this will create the library needed by users.
+go to the build folder and run this command:
+{
+  jar cvf ../InputerLibrary.jar com/yourcompany/inputer/Inputer.class
+},
+this will create the library needed by users.

 --- FOR USERS ---